City of Yarra: Australia Day

 In August 2017, the Yarra City Council voted unanimously at a town hall meeting to cancel annual Australia Day events, including citizenship ceremonies and instead hold a culturally sensitive event "marking the loss of Indigenous culture".
 The council also voted to begin lobbying the federal government to change the date of Australia's national day and to use council publications and media to campaign in favour of changing the date.
 Then Prime Minister, Malcolm Turnbull, accused the council of "using a day that should unite Australians to divide Australians".
 The City of Darebin later followed suit.

 Captain Cook statue

-In May 2025, the Yarra City Council voted unanimously to permanently remove a statue of Captain Cook from Edinburgh Gardens in North Fitzroy following frequent attacks from vandals, a decision which prompts criticism from Victorian premier Jacinta Allan.
+In May 2025, the Yarra City Council voted unanimously to permanently remove a 1993 statue of Captain Cook from Edinburgh Gardens in North Fitzroy following frequent vandalism, a decision which prompted criticism from Victorian premier Jacinta Allan.

 Townships and localities

 In the 2021 census, the city had a population of 90,114 up from 86,657 in the 2016 census.